 here βx is the probability of spread into a site given condition on that site:

-βx = β0 + β1 * FWI + β2*EffectiveWindSpeed + β3*FineFuels Equation 5 Where EffectiveWindSpeed is an adjusted wind speed whereby reported wind speed and direction for the region (from meteorological stations) is downscaled to individual sites by accounting for slope angle and the slope azimuth relative to the wind direction (see Nelson 2002 for complete information).
+βx = β0 + β1(FWI) + β2(EffectiveWindSpeed) + β3(FineFuels) Equation 5 Where EffectiveWindSpeed is an adjusted wind speed whereby reported wind speed and direction for the region (from meteorological stations) is downscaled to individual sites by accounting for slope angle and the slope azimuth relative to the wind direction (see Nelson 2002 for complete information).
 EffectiveWindSpeed also incorporates the intensity of the source fire.
 A high severity fire burning upslope generates a greater EffectiveWindSpeed than a moderate or light fire.
 This in turn feeds back into the estimate of fire intensity (see below), creating self-sustaining high-intensity fires under certain conditions.

 During model execution, fine fuels are estimated from endogenous (internal to the model framework) litter estimates.
 Notably, during model execution, fine fuels are dynamic over time to reflect reductions from fuel treatments or prescribed fire and additions from overstory mortality, e.g., from insect outbreaks.